 Builder’s Risk insurance is not mandatory by law.
 But, project owners prefer working with contractors who have this policy in place.
 Your Builder’s Risk coverage provides the project owner with reassurance.
 If there is damage or loss to the roof during construction, there will be sufficient monetary compensation to rebuild and repair it.
 Therefore, the project can be completed successfully.

 As a roofing contractor, you offer stronger appeal to a project owner if you have Builder’s Risk coverage.
-The best construction insurance companies will provide you with adequate coverage for each project at the most agreeable cost.
+Therefore, the best construction insurance companies will provide you with adequate coverage for each project at the most agreeable cost.

 General contractors prefer to work with roofers who have Builder’s Risk

 If you are hired by a general contractor as a sub-contractor on a roofing contract, the GC will sometimes require that you have your own Builder’s Risk coverage.
 A GC would prefer to work with a roofing contractor who already has their own coverage.
 This is so they don’t need to add you to their insurance.
-This in turn means they pay lower premiums.
+As such, this means they pay lower premiums.

 How Much Does Builder’s Risk Coverage Cost?